MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 =======

 Polling is doing the same job as a post, except for files on a remote server.
-In the case of a poll, the post will have its url built from the *remoteUrl* option, with the product's path (*directory*/"matched file").
+In the case of a poll, the post will have its url built from the *pollUrl* option, with the product's path (*directory*/"matched file").
 There is one post per file.
 The file's size is taken from the directory "ls"... but its checksum cannot be determined, so the default integrity method is "cod", asking